Nemsae/leos/README.md

 ### Encrypted messages are persisted on a MongoDB server.

 ### TODO
+1. figure out how to implement react-dom history into tests
 1. change post to a get, so we can put in myEther var into the query params
 1. change name of initial computeWithPercentage3
 1. add computeWithPercentage3